Saurian (video game)

-Saurian is a survival simulation video game, developed and published by American studio Urvogel Games for Microsoft Windows.
+Saurian is an upcoming survival simulation video game developed and published by American studio Urvogel Games for Microsoft Windows.
 It focuses upon accurately simulating the natural ecosystem of the Hell Creek Formation in an interactive format where players take control of a dinosaur.
 The game uses the Unity engine as its base.
-It was launched on Steam as an Early Access game on August 2, 2017.
-Versions were also planned for MacOS and Linux, but have yet to be released as of 2022.
+It was launched on Steam as an early access game on August 2, 2017.
+Versions were also planned for MacOS and Linux, but have yet to be released as of 2025.

 Gameplay

 Saurian is a survival simulation game focused on the life of a dinosaur.
 The game is set in the Hell Creek Formation during the Cretaceous.
 Locales include woods and rivers.
 Originally, the player would take on the role of a lightly feathered Dakotaraptor.
 New playable animals were subsequently added, including Tyrannosaurus, Triceratops, Pachycephalosaurus, Anzu and Ankylosaurus.

 As a Dakotaraptor, the player has a family consisting of parents and siblings.
 The player's goal is to survive through life, which requires eating and sleeping.
 A scent-tracking feature is used to locate other dinosaurs, as well as lizards which can be consumed for nourishment.
 The player starts out with a biting ability.
 Upon growing into a young adult, the player can leap onto other dinosaurs and tear into them using its toe claws.
 Older raptors ignore the player as a baby, but will fight back as the player ages and becomes a competitor for food.
 The player's Dakotaraptor parents sometimes resort to cannibalistic behavior, or may abandon the player.